PerziThomas/DA_Perzi_Ambrosch/DA.md

 ```

 After making these changes, a new graph is recorded for the same actions.\

-_[Image of new graph]_
+_[Image React_Profiler_after.png]_

-The number of rerenders of the component has been reduced from … to …, saving loading times of …s, and the app runs noticeably smoother.\
+The render duration of the map component has been reduced from 585.6ms to clearly below 0.5ms, where it does not show up in the ranked list of the profiler anymore.
+This also has the effect that the application now runs noticably smoother, especially when handling the map.

 Similar changes are also applied to other components that cause lag or rerender unnecessarily.

-_(exact numbers need to be taken from the app itself)_

 ### Reduction of points for road geofences
 Lorem Ipsum